6.6.2 Fill Partial Area between Function Curves

 In the graph above, there are three intersections of two function curves.
 We want to mark two of them, at X=-2 and X=2 respectively.

-- Then, click once again on the intersection at X=-2 to select this individual point and then right-clicking on it to select Edit Point to open the Plot Details dialog.
+- With Ctrl key been pressed down, click on the intersection at X=-2 to select this individual point and then right-clicking on it to select Edit Point to open the Plot Details dialog.
 You can learn more about how to show and customize a individual point on graph.

 - In the dialog that opens, you will see a special point showing its row index has been added and selected under the second plot.